My first complete restoration project.

-After getting tired of my first bike, the Honda CB125, I bought the BMW R25 in terrible condition from the son of a farmer. the engine did not run and the whole bike was brush painted in flat black.
+After getting tired of my first bike, the Honda CB125, I bought the BMW R25 from the son of a farmer.
+It was in terrible condition, the engine did not run and the whole bike was brush-painted in flat black.

 In Germany the seventies were the golden years for vintage BMW enthusiasts.
 You just had to drive around the countryside and check out the farms.
 Many farmers had an old German motorcycle, such asBMW, Triumph, Adler or NSU, in the barn which they had used in the postwar years.
 The bikes were in various conditions, but usually not being used anymore.
 And they were cheap because motorcycles were kind of out of fashion in those days.
 In 1980, however, the owners already knew about the value of those old bikes for collectors so I had to pay an outrageous amount of 600 Deutschmarks for the broken R25.